microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 ### Estimator and search space

 The estimator list can contain one or more estimator names, each corresponding to a built-in estimator or a custom estimator.
+Each estimator has a search space for hyperparameter configurations.

 * Built-in estimator
     - 'lgbm': LightGBM.